-- Financial sustainability How the Council plans and manages its resources to ensure it can continue to deliver its services. - Governance How the Council ensures that it makes informed decisions and properly manages its risks. - Inproving economy, efficiency and effectiveness How the Council uses information about its costs and Proving economy, efficiency and effectiveness - How the Council uses information about its costs and provide the way it manages and delivers its services.
+- Financial sustainability How the Council plans and manages its resources to ensure it can continue to deliver its services. - Governance How the Council ensures that it makes informed decisions and properly manages its risks. - Improving economy, efficiency and effectiveness How the Council uses information about its costs and performance to improve the way it manages and delivers its services.

-At the planning stage of the audit, we undertake work so we can understand the arrangements that the Council has a place under each of the reporting criteria; as part of this work we may identify risks of significant weaknesses in those arrangements.
+At the planning stage of the audit, we undertake work so we can understand the arrangements that the Council has in place under each of the reporting criteria; as part of this work we may identify risks of significant weaknesses in those arrangements.
 Where we identify significant risks, we design a programme of work (risk-based procedures) to enable us to decide whether there is a significant weakness in arrangements.
 Although we describe this work as planning work, we keep our understanding of arrangements under review and update our risk assessment throughout the audit to reflect emerging issues that may suggest there are further risks of significant weaknesses.